SamuelMasters/play-store/README.md

 ### Search Engine Optimisation (SEO)
 The site makes use of meta tags to increase searchability, by including keywords relevant to the site's content and intended audience such as 'video games', 'games', 'store', 'gaming', and more.

 It also includes the 'robots.txt' and 'sitemap.xml' files.
-The sitemap file is useful for SEO because it helps search engines crawl every important page on your site, and the robots.txt file tells search engines where they're not allowed to go - having this file present within the web application is viewed as a sign of quality by search engines, which in turn improves the site's SEO too.
+The sitemap file is useful for SEO because it helps search engines crawl every important page on your site, and the robots.txt file tells search engines where they're not allowed to go - having this file present within the web application is viewed as a sign of quality by search engines, which in turn improves the site's SEO as well.

 ---